jiannanya/chhttp/README.md

 ## Resource and safety defaults

 The defaults cap buffered request bodies at 64 MiB, response bodies at 128 MiB, headers at 64 KiB, each client origin at 64 total connections and keep-alive sessions at 1000 requests.
-A stream route can raise or lower its body limit independently without allocating that amount.
-Streaming callbacks avoid a second body allocation.
+A stream route can set its body limit independently.
-Decoded gzip/deflate/Brotli/Zstd callbacks receive at most 32 KiB at a time and awaited consumers finish before the decoder produces the next block.
-Synchronous decoded consumers avoid a coroutine allocation per output block.
+Configure `ServerOptions` and `ClientOptions` for the expected payload sizes and connection counts.

+Requests waiting for a connection respect cancellation and deadlines.
+Async body consumers may resume on another executor; protocol processing returns to the owning I/O loop before continuing.
+Decoded responses respect the configured body limit and consumer backpressure.
 Concatenated gzip members and Zstd frames are supported.
-Buffered HTTP bodies and large WebSocket writes use transport copies of at most 64 KiB; the caller's buffered body still occupies its original memory.
-TLS output is flushed after bounded plaintext writes.
-Network allocation callbacks share a 64 KiB scratch buffer per event loop with an owned fallback for overlapping reads.

-Connection-pool waits are signalled by lease release, cancellation or deadline.
-Active cancellation registrations are inserted and removed directly without scanning the entire pending-request list or retaining expired entries.
-Requests waiting for a saturated origin defer allocation of the full exchange coroutine frame until a connection becomes available.
-They use the same pool wakeups, stop tokens and deadlines as connection acquisition.
-The legacy shared atomic cancellation flag still requires polling while queued;
-`stop_token` does not.
-Async body consumers may resume on another executor;
-protocol processing returns to the owning I/O loop before continuing.

-`MultipartParser::feed()` processes input in blocks of at most 64 KiB and retains only incomplete headers/boundaries between calls.
-Returned events own their data, so keeping all events still retains their payload.
-Preamble and header limits are enforced across input fragments and false boundary markers.
+Events returned by `MultipartParser::feed()` own their data.
+Preamble and header limits apply across input fragments.
 `MultipartWriter::add_file()` sends at most the size recorded when the file was added; missing or truncated files fail the producer instead of silently ending it.

+`AsyncFileSink` preserves write order and resumes callers on their originating I/O loop.
+Its `open()` and file-slice metadata validation are synchronous;
-File open/read/write/close operations and static-path checks run on libuv's worker pool when called from an I/O loop; standalone body streams use a bounded fallback pool.
-Awaited file operations preserve body backpressure and resume on the originating loop.
-Pending filesystem calls finish before runtime shutdown completes; slow filesystem calls can extend shutdown beyond the HTTP grace period.
+prepare them outside I/O callbacks.
+Pending filesystem calls finish before runtime shutdown completes, so slow filesystem calls can extend shutdown beyond the HTTP grace period.

-`AsyncFileSink` serializes writes on its bounded disk pool and resumes callers on their originating I/O loop, including during shutdown.
-Completed writes release their owned input buffer before notifying callers.
-Its `open()` and file-slice metadata validation are synchronous; prepare them outside I/O callbacks.
-Buffered uploads larger than 64 KiB report progress after each bounded write, so callback cancellation stops the remaining upload and retains partial counts.
-File responses open the file before sending a success header, suppress body bytes for HEAD/204/205/304, and apply Range only to otherwise successful GETs.
-HEAD with Range now returns the full representation's length and status 200.
+File responses apply Range only to otherwise successful GETs.
+HEAD with Range returns the full representation's length and status 200.
 Range units are case-insensitive; unknown units are ignored.
-When If-Range is present, a partial response requires a matching explicitly supplied strong ETag;
-stale, weak, unrecognized and date validators fall back to a full response.
+When If-Range is present, a partial response requires a matching explicitly supplied strong ETag; stale, weak, unrecognized and date validators fall back to a full response.

-Relative URL resolution preserves repeated slashes, trailing directory slashes, escaped path bytes and query contents while removing dot segments.
-HTTP trailer fields that can alter framing, routing, authentication or response controls are rejected.
-Compression negotiation parses q-values as HTTP decimals from 0 to 1 with at most three fractional digits, without temporary token allocations.
+Static-file paths are canonicalized, credentials are removed on cross-origin redirects, and trailer fields that can alter framing, routing, authentication or response controls are rejected.

-Incremental compression output is bounded by the configured body limit, route matching is performed before file access, percent-decoded static paths are canonicalized, and credentials are removed on cross-origin redirects.

-Tune `ServerOptions` and `ClientOptions` for model payload sizes and expected connection counts.
-The async server does not create a thread per connection;
-one libuv loop handles network I/O and `worker_threads` controls the pool used for synchronous route handlers and automatic response compression.
-Compression therefore shares that pool's capacity; asynchronous lightweight routes can continue responding while those workers are busy.
+`worker_threads` controls the pool shared by synchronous route handlers and automatic response compression.
+Network I/O runs on the server's libuv loop.